A common misconception is that walking poles are just for old folks. In reality, anyone can make use of them, regardless of age or physical capacity.

 Walking poles can be a surprisingly technical subject, so we’ll guide you through all you need to know before you buy.

 Grips & Hand Loops

 For the most part, shafts are made from aluminium.
 It’s pretty much the perfect material for the job as it’s light and resistant to bending.
-Even the more ‘hardcore’ walkers tend to opt for this material, albeit for more expensive models with higher grades of aluminium.
+Aluminium poles are even popular among seasoned walkers, albeit more expensive models with higher grades of aluminium.

-For years the standard twist-lock mechanism has proved to be very reliable.
-In fact, the benefits of the new clip-lock systems are only evident during packing and adjusting, rather than when walking.
-The two groups who’ll really appreciate the clip-lock system are those who struggle with grip, and those who need to regularly adjust pole length.
+The standard twist-lock mechanism has certainly served walkers well throughout the years.
+In fact, the benefits of the new clip-lock systems are actually only evident during packing and adjusting, rather than when walking.

 Most people will get by just fine with traditional twist-lock poles.
 However, if you struggle with grip and regularly need to adjust pole length, the clip-lock system is especially useful.
 The frequency of terrain changes and gradient shifts will determine how often you need to adjust pole length – that’s why we recommend clip-lock poles for hillside hikes.

 Despite being one of the smallest components, your pole’s tip is arguably one of the most important.

 Most entry-level poles use steel tips, which are adequate for most uses.
 However, steel isn’t particularly durable when it comes up against rocky paths or road surfaces.
 The life of a steel tip can be extended by attaching protective rubber bungs, but if you want to avoid the faff, tungsten tips are what you need.
 They’re extremely durable, making them suited to all surfaces – rough, smooth, hard or soft.
 Tungsten tips are almost exclusively found on mid and upper-range poles, so you'll have to pay a bit more to get hold of some.